csguoh/FastVAR/README.md

 ## License

-Since this work based on the pre-trained VAR models, users should follow the license of the corresponding backbone models like [HART(MIT License)](https://github.com/mit-han-lab/hart) and [Infinite(MIT License)](https://github.com/FoundationVision/Infinity?tab=readme-ov-file).
+Since this work based on the pre-trained VAR models, users should follow the license of the corresponding backbone models like [HART(MIT License)](https://github.com/mit-han-lab/hart) and [Infinity(MIT License)](https://github.com/FoundationVision/Infinity?tab=readme-ov-file).

 ## Contact